Duration: 25m 29s

-Pradip was also a keen angler, taking his son around the far north in pursuit of trout or salmon.
+Pradip was also a keen angler, taking his son around Scotland and beyond in pursuit of fish.

-Having suffered a stroke, Pradip is now supported at his home in Wick by his friend Loretta Reynolds and by carers who visit daily.
-He is, he says, now a beneficiary of the system created by Aneurin Bevan.
+Having suffered a stroke, Pradip was supported at his home in Wick by his friend Loretta Reynolds and by carers.
+He had become, as he says in the interview, a beneficiary of the system created by Aneurin Bevan.

 Pradip says: "I am very, very, very lucky to be in Wick and very grateful to the Lord for sending me up here."

 Pradip Datta passed away in March 2022, aged 81.

 There are currently no comments for this recording